-Less than 1% of United States citizens serve in the military.
-That means 99% of the population is less familiar with what military service members bring to the workforce.
+Around 10% of United States citizens are military veterans.
+That means the other 90% of the population is less familiar with what military service members bring to the workforce.
 Creating a strong resume that translates military experience into civilian skills is key to transitioning into a post-military career.

 At Citi, we’re working to respond to the complex needs of America’s uniformed men and women who are transitioning out of the military in large numbers.
 As a former service member and veteran recruiter, I spend much of my time speaking with transitioning service members to improve resumes and translate their skills.
 From my experience leading workshops and trainings, I have learned how to create a strong civilian resume.
 Here are five tips: